elliottbolzan/SLogo/DESIGN.md

 **Why are we introducing these classes?**

 The primary goal of adding all of these classes is to grant a cohesive way to manipulate data throughout the back-end.
-The Parser class is necessary to return the correct command and to check for errors, as listed in the design write-up.
-The Turtle class will be used as an efficient way to store all of the information we need that relates to each Turtle object.
-The Command superclass will be easily extensible with the use of layers of subclasses in order to maintain a clear heirarchy of commands.
+The Parser class is necessary to return the correct tree evaluation and to check for errors, as listed in the design write-up.
+The TurtleCommand class will be used as an efficient way to pass all of the information we need that relates to each abstract Turtle object.
+The Command superclass will be easily extensible with the use of layers of subclasses in order to maintain a clear hierarchy of commands.
 These classes will maintain the logic and functionality of much of the program.

 ### API Example Code